From Canvas to Cuisine: Navigating Art Basel (Without Drowning in Pretension)

 The Lay of the Land

-Art Basel, for those who’ve managed to dodge every art history class, is essentially the Olympics of the contemporary art world, sprawling across Basel, Switzerland every June.
-It’s where the art caravan—ranging from the highbrows to the aspiring TikTok influencers (for those over 30, it’s the same as Instagram influencers)—gathers to photograph and be photographed.
+I didn’t know what to expect when I first ventured into Art Basel.
+For anyone who’s managed to dodge every art history class, it’s essentially the Olympics of the contemporary art world, taking over Basel, Switzerland, every June.
+It’s where the art caravan—including everyone from highbrows to aspiring TikTok influencers (yes, the modern version of Instagram influencers, for those over 30)—gathers to photograph and be photographed.

 Getting There